kristinemlarson/gnssrefl/tests/use_cases/use_nwot.md

 ### Data Summary

-Station nwot was originally installed/designed by Jim Normandeau (UNAVCO) to support research by Kristine Larson, Eric Small, Ethan Gutmann, and Felipe Nievinski at the University of Colorado.
+Station nwot was originally installed/designed by Jim Normandeau (UNAVCO) to support GPS reflections research by Kristine Larson, Eric Small, Ethan Gutmann, Felipe Nievinski, and Mark Williams at the University of Colorado.
 The site was hosted by the Niwot Ridge LTER.

 nwot was deliberately made to be taller than the typical geodetic antenna so that it would never be